-- Multi-stage data transformation – this approach follows the classic extract, transform, load process.
-Extracted data is moved to a staging area where transformations occur prior to loading it into the warehouse.
+- Multistage data transformation – This is the classic extract, transform, load process.
+Extracted data is moved to a staging area where transformations occur prior to loading the data into the warehouse.

-- In-warehouse data transformation – in this approach, the process flow changes a bit to looking something more like ELT.
+- In-warehouse data transformation – In this approach, the process flow changes to something more like ELT.
 Data is extracted and loaded into the analytics warehouse, and transformations are done there.

-In recent years, there has been a shift towards transforming data within the warehouse rather than transforming it beforehand.
-This is primarily driven by two factors:
+In recent years, there has been a shift toward transforming data within the warehouse rather than transforming it beforehand, primarily driven by two factors:

-- The increased performance and scalability of the modern analytic database
+- The increased performance and scalability of the modern analytics database

-Today, this approach has enough advantages that it should be considered the default; when projects decide to use the traditional model, this decision should come with real consideration as to the costs and benefits.
+Today, this approach has enough advantages that it has become the default; when projects decide to use the traditional model, this decision should come with real consideration of the costs and benefits.

 Regardless of where in the process transformation takes place, it’s an important step in the analytic workflow.
 Transformations prepare the data for analysis.
 Here are some of the most common types: